staugaard/remote_file/README.md

 ```

 By default RemoteFile will store your files to all stores synchronously.
 This is probably not what you want,
-so you should tell RemoteFile how to do it asynchronously by:
+so you should tell RemoteFile how to do it asynchronously:

 ```ruby
 class RemoteFileSyncJob